Building great teams

 No solo projects

-To avoid the bus factor and to avoid “only H can touch this piece of the codebase” one of my guidelines is to avoid solo projects.
-This doesn’t mean that everyone needs a buddy for every single task.
-It means that if a project is spanning more than a couple of weeks, we should have a group of engineers working on the project so we have a group of engineers who can maintain the project.
+This doesn’t mean everyone needs a buddy for every single task.
+It means that if a project spans more than a couple of weeks, we should have a group of engineers working on it so we have a group who can maintain it.

 Make engineers invested in seeing their teammates succeed